 In year 13 there is a strong focus on completing personal statements and UCAS applications by mid November, whilst other students follow an “Employability Programme” designed and delivered in conjunction with the Careers Service and local employers.
 We aim to ensure that all students have the very best chance of securing the University place or Apprenticeship they want.
 Workshops on the interview process and how to budget for their future ensure that students are ready for the challenges beyond the Sixth Form.

 Falling in July, this week provides the ideal opportunity for our students to focus on their UCAS and apprenticeship applications.
 Under the personal guidance of tutors the application process begins in earnest with two days devoted to taking decisive steps towards a successful post 18 future.

+During this week students are also encouraged to organise work experience, whilst the more adventurous will be completing their Gold Duke of Edinburgh expedition.
 There is also a competitive and fun-filled team building event where one or two students may get wet!
-Other Life Skills workshops are provided by guest speakers and outside agencies.
+The week also includes important road safety workshops that are provided by the police and fire service.